 Heath home prices are not only among the most expensive in Texas, but Heath real estate also consistently ranks among the most expensive in America.

-Heath is a decidedly white-collar city, with fully 94.12% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Heath is a city of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Heath who work in management occupations (26.16%), sales jobs (13.52%), and teaching (10.79%).
+Heath is a decidedly white-collar city, with fully 89.56% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Heath is a city of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Heath who work in management occupations (24.19%), sales jobs (14.90%), and office and administrative support (11.38%).

 Being a small city, Heath does not have a public transit system used by locals to get to and from work.

+Heath is a somewhat ethnically-diverse city.
 The people who call Heath home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Heath residents report their race to be White, followed by Asian.
-Important ancestries of people in Heath include English, Irish, European, and French .
+Important ancestries of people in Heath include German, English, Irish, French, and Scottish.

 The most common language spoken in Heath is English.
-Other important languages spoken here include German and Arabic.
+Other important languages spoken here include Spanish and Chinese.